mastwood/microhydrodynamics/README.md

-My research in microhydrodynamics and control theory.
+Research in microhydrodynamics and control theory.

 # Dynamics Solvers
 - field_lines.py computes the field lines for various stokes singularities